Sambhav10/Data_Analyst_Portfolio/SQL/Laliga_Analysis/Laliga_Analysis.md

     --   Idea
      --  if avg of goal scored is greater than the average of xg( chance created ) and
-      -- if avg of goal conceded is less than average of xga(chanced conceded) then we know they are overpoforming
+      -- if avg of goal conceded is less than average of xga(chanced conceded) then we know they are overperforming